 How Long Does Chapter 7 Bankruptcy Take?

 As bankruptcy attorneys, we know that contemplating bankruptcy usually involves a lot of stress and many people who consider filing bankruptcy just want to know how long it will take for it to be over.
 Many of our clients are curious about how long the bankruptcy process might take for a filing under Chapter 7 of the bankruptcy code.
 Our first answer, perhaps unsparingly for a law firm, is it depends.
-A lot of it depends on the complexity or individual facts of the case and each individual proceeding may have a different timeline due to procedural particularities or the local Court in which it is filed.
+A lot of it depends on the complexity or individual facts of the case and each individual proceeding may have a different timeline due to a variety of reasons.
 Another major factor can also depend a lot on the client’s promptness in following up with all the requirements and the client’s general ability to provide all of the financial and personal information.

 If you add all of these deadlines and milestones up and assume everything is completed in the fastest possible way, someone could conceivable complete a bankruptcy in approximately 80-90 days.
 While it’s possible that you could receive a discharge within as few as 80-90 days after filing your case, it would be out of the ordinary in our experience.
 The court usually needs an additional twenty days to accommodate scheduling and other procedural requirements.
 Peculiar aspects of your individual case could delay certain parts of the process.
 Just so that you’ll know generally what to expect, the Chapter 7 discharge timeline below covers all aspects of a typical bankruptcy filing, from the initial gathering of documents up until receiving the discharge, and should help clarify how long it will take to get a Chapter 7 discharge